CharrafiMed/gsm-docs/v4/04-advanced/01-custom-pages.md

 - `Collection|array` - Collection of `GlobalSearchResult` objects

->The part inside `map()` is necessary to build search results in the shape of `GlobalSearchResult`
+>The part inside `map()` is necessary to build search results in the shape of `GlobalSearchResult`.
->every result record must be of type `CharrafiMed\GlobalSearchModal\GlobalSearchResult`  to ensure it aligns with the same data structure used by other resource searches.
+>Every result record must be of type `CharrafiMed\GlobalSearchModal\GlobalSearchResult` to ensure it aligns with the same data structure used by other resource searches.

 - `getGlobalSearchGroupName()`